(A) Compensation check issuance, delivery and endorsement.

 (e) Inform claimants about the bureau's utilization of direct deposit of funds by electronic transfer, furnish debit cards to claimants as appropriate, and provide claimants with instructions regarding use of those debit cards.

-(2) For any compensation paid directly to an injured worker or a dependent, the bureau shall require either an electronic fund transfer into a savings or checking account, or shall issue to the payee an electronic benefits card.
+(2) For any compensation paid directly to an a claimant, the bureau shall require either an electronic fund transfer into a savings or checking account, or shall issue to the payee an electronic benefits card.

-(a) The bureau shall provide to the public notice of the types of compensation or payments paid directly to a benefit recipient that are included in the electronic benefits program.
+(a) The bureau shall provide to the claimant notice of the types of compensation or payments paid directly to a benefit recipient that are included in the electronic benefits program.

 (3) The bureau shall notify a benefit recipient of the requirement for electronic payment of benefits and compensation and ask the benefit recipient to provide the financial institution and account to which the bureau shall deposit the compensation or benefits.
 If the benefit recipient does not have an account or does not respond, the bureau shall issue the payment by a bureau debit card.
 The debit card shall be used to deliver compensation payments electronically.